 People view the lottery as an opportunity to change their lifestyle and to some extent this is true.
 With the rapid increase in jackpot sizes, winning a lottery can really make you a millionaire (or even a billionaire).
 But becoming rich is not the same as staying rich, especially when you can’t handle the sudden wealth and fame.
-Here are some of the most unlucky winners of the lottery of all the time and what you should learn from them.
+Here are some of the most unlucky winners of the lottery of all time and what you should learn from them.

 1. Urooj Khan

 Urooj Khan was a resident of Chicago and won a cash prize worth $1 million.
 He was 46 -year-old at the time and claimed his winnings right away.
 He chose to take his payment as a lump sum and received the check on July 19, worth $425,000.
 But he never got to receive his winnings because he was pronounced dead the very next day.
-Authorities reported that his cause of death was natural, caused by hardening of arteries.
+Authorities reported that his cause of death was natural, caused by the hardening of arteries.
 But one of his relatives paid for a more thorough autopsy which revealed that Khan had actually ingested cyanide, a lethal poison.
-His case is being investigated as a homicide but some people did profit from of Khan’s winnings as his check was cashed on August 15.
+His case is being investigated as a homicide but some people did profit from Khan’s winnings as his check was cashed on August 15.

 Winning the lottery can invite serious safety threats.
 Therefore, you are encouraged to keep their winnings private (if their state allows) and report the threat or unusual activity to the authorities right away.
 Stay safe and enjoy your winnings!